-The Scottish Court Service is required to publish and maintain a publication scheme which gives details of the range of information that we routinely publish.
+The Scottish Courts Service is required to publish and maintain a publication scheme which gives details of the range of information that we routinely publish.
 It also provides details of how you can access this information, and tells you whether it is available free, or if there is a charge for it.

-Scottish Court Service Publication Scheme
+Scottish Court Service Publication Scheme 2012

-When writing to us to request information, please include your name and address, full details of the information or documents you would like to receive.
+When writing to us to request information, please include your name and address, full details of the information you would like to receive.
 Please also include a telephone number so we can telephone you to clarify any details, if necessary.